pu2clr/RDA5807/README.md

 ## Boards where this library has been tested

 This library can be useful to develop cross-platform software.
 So far, it has been successfully tested on the architectures shown below.

-The table below shows the some boards where this library has been successfully tested.
+Please, pay attention to the pins used for I2C communication.

 |    | Board | Need voltage converter | I²C Pins | Features |